slevithan/regex/README.md

 ## ⚡ Performance

-`regex` transpiles its input to native `RegExp` instances.
-Therefore regexes created by `regex` perform equally as fast as native regexes.
-The use of `regex` can also be transpiled via a [Babel plugin](https://github.com/slevithan/babel-plugin-transform-regex), avoiding the tiny overhead of transpiling at runtime.
+The `regex` tag transpiles its input to native `RegExp` instances, so they operate with native performance.
+The use of `regex` can also be transpiled away via a [Babel plugin](https://github.com/slevithan/babel-plugin-transform-regex), avoiding the tiny overhead of transpiling at runtime.

 For regexes that rely on or have the potential to trigger heavy backtracking, you can dramatically improve beyond native performance via `regex`'s [atomic groups](#atomic-groups) and [possessive quantifiers](#possessive-quantifiers).